I consider myself a near-professional packer. I grew up journeying with artist-parents and learned young how to pack light and live out of a bag.

 It’s not unusual to encounter public (or even paid!) restrooms in South America with no toilet paper.
 This isn’t poor maintenance, in many cases, it’s actually policy.
 (FYI, sometimes the toilet paper is in a shared dispenser outside of the restroom, rather than in the stalls)

 For facial tissue, an old reliable cotton bandana comes in handy.
-(Pick up a set of 100% cotton bandanas here on Amazon or here from a small business on Etsy) Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that sterilize easily, are environmentally friendly, and won’t need to be replaced through your trip.
+(Pick up a set of 100% cotton bandanas here on Amazon or here from a small business on Etsy) Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that sterilize easily, are environmentally friendly, and won’t need to be restocked throughout your trip, like tissues.

 4. Personal Safety Items